 AI is the most important technology of the twenty-first century and it will profoundly impact every industry and segment of society.
-One of the central questions facing policy makers around the world is how to manage the benefits and drawbacks of this technology.
-While overly restrictive government regulation could stifle innovation and block AI’s advantages, a governance vacuum may create regulatory uncertainty that discourages investment even while leaving citizens vulnerable to potential harms.
+One of the central questions facing global stakeholders is how to manage the benefits and drawbacks of this technology.
+While restrictive government regulation could stifle innovation and block AI’s advantages, a governance vacuum may create regulatory uncertainty that discourages investment, even while leaving citizens vulnerable to potential harms.
 Ideally, AI governance effectively addresses its risks and reassures public confidence, while being capable of evolving with, rather than impeding its progress.
 Traditional legal and regulatory approaches, such as legislation and administrative agency rulemaking, take far too long to respond effectively to changes in the technology, with new rules growing obsolete even before they come into effect.

 Soft-law as a flexible governance alternative for AI

 Soft-law is defined as a program that sets forth substantive expectations, but is not directly enforceable by government.
 It offers important advantages as an AI governance alternative, it is:

 As rapid developments in this technology outstrip the ability of traditional legal tools to adapt, society requires innovative new governance solutions.
 Soft-law offers a flexible approach that makes it possible to gain the rewards of these powerful new technologies, while avoiding many of their pitfalls.
 In this landmark project, leading scholars and experts explore potential applications of soft law for AI governance.